 Snow that remains on sidewalks is hazardous for everyone, but especially for people with limited mobility who may be severely injured from a fall on ice or snow.
-Uncleared walkways also make it difficult for people who deliver services in our city - mail carriers, meter readers, delivery drivers, firefighters, and paramedics.
-That is why the Community Standards Bylaw requires that you clean the public walks around your property down to the pavement within 48 hours of a snowfall.
+Uncleared walkways also make it difficult for people who deliver services in our city - mail carriers, meter readers, delivery drivers, firefighters and paramedics.
+That is why the Community Standards Bylaw requires that you clean the public sidewalks around your property removing all ice and snow.
+The City of Edmonton requires property owners to have this completed within 48 hours of the snowfall.

 Property owners are also responsible for clearing snow from every walk and driveway on or beside a property with buildings normally occupied by people, including derelict buildings.

 When you remove snow promptly after a snowfall, you play an important role in keeping our city moving safely in difficult weather.
 Be your neighbourhood's urban hero and make it great, within 48.

 While properly removing snow prevents a build-up of ice over the winter, freeze-thaw weather cycles cause water from melting snow to run on to cleared walks.
 The water then becomes ice when the temperature drops.

 You are still required to keep the walks around your property safe during freeze-thaw cycles, either by keeping them ice-free or by spreading sand or gravel to give pedestrians traction.

 To help you keep your walks safe, the City provides free sand that can be picked up from green boxes outside your nearest Community League.

 Keeping a sidewalk clear of ice and snow can be a bit of a struggle during Edmonton winters.

 These tips for sidewalk snow removal can help you keep the walks around your property safe.